The Metaverse: Promising technology or speculative bubble?

 Finally, it will probably be necessary to take into account the energy consumption and the environmental impact linked to the necessary equipment, which are ideally lower than the benefits generated by using these technologies (reduced travel, optimized resource use, etc.) in order to limit the rebound effect of these new digital tools.

-Group Chief Technology Officer, Atos and member of the Scientific Community
+By Sophie Proust, Group Chief Technology Officer, Atos and Head of the Scientific Community